艺术

 Test and Experiment

-If the LED blinks: Congratulations!
+LED blinks?
+Congratulations!
 You just programmed hardware.

 Troubleshooting: